ericoporto/ags-manual-wiki/DynamicSprite.md

 Use the [`Graphic`](DynamicSprite#dynamicspritegraphic) property of the DynamicSprite to interface with other commands and to use the new sprite in the game.

-**IMPORTANT:** This command loads an extra sprite into memory which is not controlled by the normal AGS sprite cache and will not be automatically disposed of.
-Therefore, when you are finished with the image you **MUST** call Delete on it to free its memory.

-**IMPORTANT:** If the DynamicSprite instance is released from memory (i.e. there is no longer a DynamicSprite\* variable pointing to it), then the sprite will also be removed from memory.
-Make sure that you keep a global variable pointer to the sprite until you are finished with it, and at that point call Delete.

 Example: